-Basically, we want to replace the person who has died with a pile of money that can go some way to replacing their financial contribution to the family.
-Typically, this means clearing debt and replacing the wage a person earns.
+We want to replace the person who has died with a pile of money that can go some way to returning their financial contribution to the family.
+Typically, this means clearing the debt and replacing the wage a person earns.

 You can replace a person’s income with a simple calculation: annual salary divided by 5%.
-This will create a number that will, assuming the amount earns 5% interest pay an income for eternity.
+This will create a number that will pay a payment for eternity if the amount earns 5% interest.

 As an example: $50,000 divided by 5% = $1,000,000. $1million invested in an account earning 5% would pay $50,000 per year forever.

-Well, interest rates are not currently 5% so we would need to take investment risk to achieve that return and that income won’t be indexed with inflation.
-These two factors mean that it is highly likely that the amount won’t actually last forever, but it does provide us with a meaningful way to determine a reasonable amount of cover that would suit most people.
+Interest rates are not currently 5%, so we would need to take investment risk to achieve that return, and that income won’t be indexed with inflation.
+These two factors mean that it is highly likely that the amount won’t last forever, but it does provide us with a meaningful way to determine a reasonable amount of coverage that would suit most people.

 So why pay out debt when we have an income stream for life?
-Most debt is tied to the person and the bank will eventually call in a loan when the person who has borrowed the money passes away.
-In most circumstances it’s better to ensure there is money to pay out the loans straight away AND provide that income stream.
-This method works best for young people with young families but can result into much insurance if you have significant assets or are older and closer to retirement.
+Most debt is tied to the person, and the bank will eventually call in a loan when the person who has borrowed the money passes away.
+In most circumstances, it’s better to ensure there is money to pay out the loans straight away AND provide that income stream.
+This method works best for young people with young families but can result in too much insurance if you have significant assets or are older and closer to retirement.

-Another method is to simply multiply your salary by the years that it would be needed.
-For example, a family where the youngest child is 10 might expect to need both wages for another 10 years.
-In this case simply multiply the salary by 10.
-This amount won’t account for inflation but considering we have also cleared all debt the amount should put you in a reasonable position.
+Another method is to multiply your salary by the years that it would be needed.
+For example, a family where the youngest child is ten might expect to need both wages for another ten years.
+In this case, multiply the salary by 10.
+This amount won’t account for inflation, but considering we have also cleared all debt, the amount should put you in a suitable position.